On the Ingleton-Violations in Finite Groups: The Smallest Violation Instance and the Group Presentation

-The above condition tells us that the petals $G_{23}$ and $G_{24}$ of $G_2$ should be symmetric w.r.t. $G_{12}$, i.e. $G_{23}$, $G_{12}$ and $G_{24}$ should be equally spaced.
-(Once this symmetry is respected, it is very easy for GAP to produce the desired structures, even with arbitrary $k_1$ and $k_3$.)
+This condition on $k_{1},k_{3}$ and $k_{4}$ tells us that the petals $G_{23}$ and $G_{24}$ of $G_2$ should be symmetric (modulo $p$) w.r.t. $G_{12}$, i.e. $G_{23}$, $G_{12}$ and $G_{24}$ should be equally spaced.\footnote{With this symmetry it is very easy for GAP to produce the desired structures, even with arbitrary choices of $k_1$ and $k_3$.}

 In sum, our analysis leads to the following presentation: